Black History should be recognized 365 days a year, and not limited to a single month.

-February is Black History Month, also known as African Heritage Month.
-Black History Month is a time to celebrate and highlight the best of Black History and culture, and to honour the ancestors and upcoming leaders of Black communities, their accomplishments and their continued fight for liberation.
-It is also a time for all Canadians to reflect and educate ourselves on the history of Black enslavement, discrimination, bigotry and criminalization of people of African descent, and to remember that racism still exists.
+Black History acknowledgement is also a time for all Canadians to reflect and educate ourselves on the history of Black enslavement, discrimination and criminalization of people of African descent, and to remember that racism still exists.

-At our 2021 National Convention, delegates adopted CUPE’s Anti-Racism Strategy.
-The strategy identifies concrete actions to challenge systemic racism in our workplaces, the union and our communities.
-It acknowledges the need for our union and locals to work towards meaningful and attainable change for Black, Indigenous and racialized members, including those with intersecting identities.
+CUPE’s Anti-Racism Strategy identifies actions to challenge systemic racism in our workplaces, union and communities.
+It acknowledges that our union and locals must work towards meaningful and attainable change for Black, Indigenous and racialized members, including those with intersecting identities.

-- Are you a Black CUPE member?
-The National Rainbow Committee invites you to join them in celebration of Black History Month to express pride in being Black with CUPE’s “Unapologetically Black” button and sticker.
+- The National Rainbow Committee invites Black CUPE members to join them in celebrating Black History 365 days of the year by expressing pride in being Black with CUPE’s “Unapologetically Black” button and sticker.

 - Ask Black people in the union, workplace and community what they need in terms of support.

-- Contact Union Education to request CUPE workshops on Challenging Racism, Intro to Human Rights and Anti-Oppression to be delivered to members in your region.
+- Request CUPE Union Education workshops on Challenging Racism, Intro to Human Rights and Anti-Oppression.

-- Take anti-Black racism complaints through the grievance process in its entirety.
+- Take anti-Black racism complaints through the entire grievance process.

 - Recognize workplace racial trauma as a health and safety issue from a psychosocial perspective.